 Most of the first three seasons' cast gets this in Revenge, with some showing up in single episodes.

-With the exceptions of Owen, Ezekiel, and Izzy, none of the characters that did not compete in All-Stars appear at all during season.
-And except for him and Cody, none of them are even mentioned.
+With the exceptions of Owen, Ezekiel, and Izzy, none of the characters that did not compete in All-Stars appear during said season.